GregoryConrad/rearch-dart/README.md

 You shouldn't need to specify dependencies for scoped providers when you already do a `ref.watch` in the provider; that is just redundant and error-prone.

-You will notice a lot of carry over from Riverpod when using rearch (because I cherry-picked many of the ideas I liked), but there are a notable few things missing (on purpose):
+You will notice a lot of carry over from Riverpod when using ReArch (because I cherry-picked many of the ideas I liked), but there are a notable few things missing (on purpose):
 Family and AutoDispose providers.
-While working on the initial version of rearch for quite some time, and going through many design revisions, I realized how these two core parts of Riverpod are actually *flawed*, to an extent.
+While working on the initial version of ReArch for quite some time, and going through many design revisions,
+I realized how these two core parts of Riverpod are actually *flawed*, to an extent.
 While they work at the surface level for some users, the ideas backing Family/AutoDispose promote bad practices (keep reading!).

-#### What's wrong with `family`?
+##### What's wrong with `family`?
-> TL;DR: rearch embraces the factory pattern, which solves all the issues with `family`.
+> TL;DR: ReArch embraces the factory pattern, which solves all the issues with `family`.

 Families have two problems:
 1. Families are globally-scoped, which does not make sense from a design perspective for the cases they are intended to solve.